swagger-api/swagger-ui/README.md

 header parameters are supported.
 However because of [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) restrictions, swagger-ui, by default, does not send header parameters.
 This can be enabled by [setting the supportHeaderParams to true when creating SwaggerUI instance](https://github.com/wordnik/swagger-ui/blob/f2e63c65a759421aad590b7275371cd0c06c74ea/src/main/html/index.html#L48) as below:

     supportHeaderParams: true

+### Custom Header Parameters - (For Basic auth etc)
+If you have some header parameters which you need to send with every request, use the headers as below:

+     headers: { "Authorization": "XXXX", "someOtherHeader": "YYYY" }

 ### Api Key Parameter
 If you enter an api key in swagger-ui, it sends a parameter named 'api\_key' as a query (or as a header param if you've enabled it as described above).
 You may not want to use the name 'api\_key' as the name of this parameter.
 You can change its name by setting the _apiKeyName_ parameter when you instantiate a SwaggerUI instance.
 For example to call it 'sessionId'